Adam LaRoche: Amateur career

 Adam LaRoche is a 1998 graduate of Fort Scott High School in Fort Scott, Kansas, where he played baseball.
 He was named an All-American in baseball as a senior.
 His uncle, Dave Regan, was his high school head coach.
-He played for his father, Dave, at Fort Scott Community College in 1999 before transferring to Seminole Community College in Seminole, Oklahoma in 2000, where he was an All-American and the MVP of the Junior College World Series.
+He played for his father, Dave, at Fort Scott Community College in 1999 before transferring to Seminole Community College in Seminole, Oklahoma in 2000, where he was an All-American and the most valuable player of the Junior College World Series.

 Professional career

 He was drafted by the Florida Marlins in both the 1998 and 1999 amateur drafts, but refused to sign.
 He was drafted by the Atlanta Braves in 2000 and signed with the team.

 Atlanta Braves

-2004

 For the start of the 2004 season, the Braves made LaRoche, who had not yet made his major league debut, their starting first baseman.
 The left-handed LaRoche platooned with 46-year-old veteran Julio Franco and put up a respectable .278 rookie batting average.
 LaRoche demonstrated his strong defensive skills at first base, but also a lack of speed running the bases.